-Transplant requires a life-long commitment on the part of patients and their support people.
-Understanding insurance benefits, anticipating transplant-related costs and figuring out how to manage those costs puts patients in a better position to take care of themselves, and their new organ, after transplant.
+Transplant requires a life-long commitment on the part of patients and their supporters.
+Understanding insurance benefits, anticipating transplant-related costs and figuring out how to manage them puts patients in a better position to take care of themselves and their new organ after transplant.

 General Transplant Costs